progit/progit/de/02-git-basics/01-chapter2.markdown

 A huge number and variety of options to the `git log` command are available to show you exactly what you’re looking for.
 Here, we’ll show you some of the most-used options.

 Für den Befehl `git log` gibt es eine riesige Anzahl von Optionen, mit denen man sehr genau eingrenzen kann, wonach man in einer Historie sucht.
-Schauen wir uns also einige der am häufigsten gebrauchten Optionen an.
+Schauen wir uns also einige der am häufigsten verwendeten Optionen an.

 One of the more helpful options is `-p`, which shows the diff introduced in each commit.
 You can also use `-2`, which limits the output to only the last two entries: